AAUW FLORIDA BRADENTON BRANCH

 to 2nd and 3rd grade students and give them books to take home.
 Often these are the first

 books the students have ever owned.
-This year the branch will be at Rodger
+This year, our 23rd sponsoring the program, the branch will be at

 Scholarships will be at